the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/StatusCodes.md

 Indicates that the **server refuses to accept the request without a defined Content-Length header**.

 ## 412 (Precondition Failed)
 Indicates that access to the target resource has been denied.
-This happens with *conditional requests **on methods other than GET or HEAD** when the condition defined is not fulfilled*.
+This happens with **conditional requests on methods other than GET or HEAD** *when the condition defined is not fulfilled*.

 For example, when the condition defined by the `If-Unmodified-Since` or `If-None-Match` headers is not fulfilled.
-In that case, the request, usually an upload or a modification of a resource, cannot be made and this error response is sent back.
+In that case, the request, *usually an upload or a modification of a resource*, cannot be made and this error response is sent back.

 Also, with the help of the `ETag` and the `If-Match` headers, you can detect mid-air edit collisions.
 When saving changes to a document with POST request the If-Match will contain the ETag value to check freshness against.
 If the values don't match, it means that the document has been edited and a 412 error is thrown.